wgohome/plants-pipeline/README.md

 ### Download one species

 Call the `despatch.py` script with the following arguments.
-- `-i` is for the 3 letter alias for the species name.
+- `-s` is for the 3 letter alias for the species name.
 For example, Arabidopsis thaliana should have the alias 'Ath'.
 - `-c` is for the name (not full path) of the CDS fasta file found in `pipeline-data/download/cds/`.
 It will be good to set up a convention such as 'Ath.cds.fasta' for the file naming.
+- `-m` if for one of the two download methods: 'ascp' or 'curl'
+- `-l` is an optional tag to indicate if download is to be done linearly.
+By default, download will be in parallel processes.

+For example:
 ```
+python download/despatch.py -s Ath -c Ath.cds.fasta -m ascp
-python download/despatch.py -i Ath -c Ath.cds.fasta
+python download/despatch.py -s Ath -c Ath.cds.fasta -m curl -l
 ```

 To run the download in the background, instead, run this:
 ```
-nohup python download/despatch.py -i Ath -c Ath.cds.fasta &
+nohup python download/despatch.py -i Ath -c Ath.cds.fasta -m ascp &
 ```
 The stdout will be found in the file 'nohup.out'.
 However, due to multi-processing, the stdout might not make much sense.
 Instead, the log files can be more informative.